tammoippen/plotille/README.md

 Parameters:
     X: List[float]       X values.
     Y: List[float]       Y values.
 X and Y must have the same number of entries.
     width: int           The number of characters for the width (columns) of the canvas.
-    height: int           The number of characters for the height (rows) of the canvas.
+    height: int          The number of characters for the hight (rows) of the canvas.
+X_label: str         Label for X-axis.
     X_label: str         Label for X-axis.
     Y_label: str         Label for Y-axis. max 8 characters.
     linesep: str         The requested line separator. default: os.linesep x_min, x_max: float  Limits for the displayed X values. y_min, y_max: float  Limits for the displayed Y values.
-    lc: multiple         Give the line color.
+    lc: ColorDefinition         Give the line color.
-    bg: multiple         Give the background color.
+    bg: ColorDefinition         Give the background color.
-    color_mode: str      Specify color input mode; 'names' (default), 'byte' or 'rgb' see plotille.color.__docs__
+    color_mode: ColorMode      Specify color input mode; 'names' (default), 'byte' or 'rgb' see plotille.color.__docs__
     origin: bool         Whether to print the origin. default: True
     marker: str          Instead of braille dots set a marker char.